Vending machine: Bait vending machine

 A bait machine is a vending machine that dispenses live fishing bait, such as worms and crickets, for fishing.

 Book vending machine

 Book vending machines dispense books, which may be full-sized.
 Some libraries use book vending machines.
 GoLibrary is a book lending vending machine used by libraries in Sweden and the U.S. state of California.
 The Biblio-Mat is a random antiquarian book vending machine located at The Monkey's Paw bookstore in Toronto, Canada.

 Burger vending machine

 In 2022 RoboBurger introduced a machine to cook and vend a fresh hamburger.

+Cotton candy vending machine

+The cotton candy vending machine is a vending machine that dispenses freshly spun cotton candy.

 French fry vending machine

 A French fry vending machine is a vending machine that dispenses hot French fries, also known as chips.
 The first known french fry vending machine was developed circa 1982 by the defunct Precision Fry Foods Pty Ltd. in Australia.
 A few companies have developed and manufactured French fry vending machines and prototypes.
 Furthermore, a prototype machine was also developed at Wageningen University in the Netherlands.